CalNicklin/frontend-tech-test/COMMENTS.md

 2. **Testing Coverage**: While key functionality is tested (including Playwright tests for critical user flows), there could be room for more comprehensive test coverage.

 3. **Localisation**: Didn't implement localisation due to time constraints

+4. **Storybook**: Would have been useful as a tool for component development, design collaboration and documentation

 ## Additional Notes